deltacat/dbstress/README.md

 # Stress tool

+This repo fork from influxdata/influx-stress.
+Will change to stress test on influxdb and mysql/postgress, and do some comparision.

 ## Build Instructions

-Building `influx-stress` requires the Golang toolchain.
+Building `dbstress` requires the Golang toolchain.
 If you do not have the Golang toolchain installed please follow the instructions [golang.org/doc/install](https://golang.org/doc/install)

 ```sh